nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/contributing-a-new-endpoint.md

 *   <pre>GET /nuxeo/api/v1/product/{productId}</pre>

 Since Document Adapters are used as return types, the API will automatically benefit from the integrated adapter serializations (readers and writers).
-That means that it is very easy to build your own API, and that you inherit all the other pluggability mechanisms.
+That means that it&rsquo;s very easy to build your own API and you inherit all the other pluggability mechanisms.